The Ronald Reagan Myth

 of the traveling press corps watched him doze off so many times--during

-speeches by French President Francois Mitterrand and Italian
+speeches by French President Francois Mitterrand and Italian President

-Mark Hertsgaard, On Bended Knee: The Press and the Reagan
+Mark Hertsgaard, On Bended Knee: The Press and the Reagan Presidency

-"He demonstrated for all to see
+"He demonstrated for all to see how

-the nerve to put your own spin on the facts."
+nerve to put your own spin on the facts."

 David Nyhan, Boston Globe columnist

-"an amiable dunce
+"An amiable dunce

 Clark Clifford (former Defense Secretary)